MrJadaml/widgets/README.md

 This is because we have not set our widgets instance variable in the show action yet.

 > /controllers/widgets_controller.rb

 Add `@widget = Widget.find(params[:id])` Inside your show action.

 * check 3000 ~> You should see your widget's name in bold and its description and age.
 * Click the 'All Widgets' link to get back to the index page.

 > /views/widgets/index.html.erb

-Let's replace the `'#'` for the final, 'Delete', link with the following:
-`project_path(project)` we will also add in a comma and additional functionality that the destroy action requires in the form of: `, method: :delete`
+Let's replace the `'#'` for the final, 'Delete', link with the following `project_path(project)` path.
+We'll also add in a comma and additional functionality that the destroy action requires in the form of: `, method: :delete`

 The full line should now look something like this: